Shurandy Sambo: Sparta Rotterdam (loan)

+Burnley

+On 28 June 2024, Sambo signed for Burnley on a four-year deal.

 International career

 Born in the Netherlands, Sambo is of Curaçaoan descent.
 He is a youth international for the Netherlands.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

+On 29 August 2025, Sambo's request to change sports citizenship from Dutch to Curaçaoan was approved by FIFA.
+He made his debut for Curaçao on 6 September 2025 in a 0-0 draw against Trinidad and Tobago.